iavofficial/IAV_Distortion/doc/UtilityScripts/README.md

 ### install.sh
 [!IMPORTANT]
-This script requires an active internet connection.
+This script requires an active internet connection and *wget* or *curl* installed on the system

 This script undergoes the process to establishing all necessary preconditions and requirements to properly run IAV-Distortion.
 The script accomplishes the following tasks: